Below is the Link to Birmingham’s Local Offer and a new page for the Covid 19 advice for parents.

 Outstanding educational opportunities for all, regardless of prior ability, are at the heart of our mission.
 We take a personalised approach, with each pupil at the centre of a personal learning plan.
 This helps us to ensure that the needs of pupils with differing abilities and potential barriers are fully met.
 This focus on individual achievement drives our target setting and Academy improvement systems, the delivery of our curriculum and our approaches to behaviour, attendance and well-being.

-We have a fully qualified Special Educational Needs Co-ordinator (SENCO) and a Governor who takes lead responsibility for special educational needs on the Governing Body.
+We have a fully qualified Special Educational Needs and Disabilities Co-ordinator (SENDCO) and a Governor who takes lead responsibility for special educational needs on the Governing Body.

 It is very important that pupils with special educational needs are properly identified, assessed and supported and that the support is tailored to each child’s particular needs.
 In deciding what those needs are and how we can support the pupil to overcome any ‘barriers to learning’ arising from those needs, we will work closely with the pupil and their family.
 This 3-way partnership underpins all our work and is a major contributory factor to our success; it is essential in making sure that all pupils make the best possible progress whilst at our Academy.